MyracleDesign/widget-countdown/readme.txt

 1. Log in to your administration panel.
 2. Go to Plugins page, click on Add New, then click "Upload Plugin" .
-3. Click "Choose file" then select the WordPress Countdown plugin zip file.
+3. Then click "Choose file" then select the WordPress Countdown plugin zip file.
-4. Then Install and activate our WordPress Countdown plugin.
+4. Install and activate our WordPress Countdown plugin.
-5. Then, you can add Countdown timer from your pages/posts and widgets.
+5. You can add Countdown timer from your pages/posts and widgets.

-That's all, now you can create Countdown for your pages/posts and widgets.
+That's all, now you can create and insert Countdown timers into your pages/posts and widgets.
 If any problem occurs, contact us at [support@wpdevart.com](mailto:support@wpdevart.com).

 Also, we recommend you to take a look for this useful plugins - [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [WordPress Facebook like box](http://wpdevart.com/wordpress-facebook-like-box-plugin),  [Lightbox WordPress](https://wordpress.org/plugins/wp-lightbox-2), [WordPress YouTube](https://wordpress.org/plugins/youtube-video-player), [WordPress Coming soon plugin](https://wordpress.org/plugins/coming-soon-page) .